Federal salaries are lower than the private sector by 23 percent, advisory council reports

 Instead, it decided to pass the issue to the higher-level group, with members divided over how to address the impact on salaries in areas that would move out of a city zone into the catchall zone.

 The group further did not recommend any new localities, although it heard requests from federal officials in several areas who cited problems with recruiting and retaining employees despite paying incentives.
-Under an earlier recommendation, a new locality is to begin in January in the Des Moines, Iowa, area.
+Under an earlier recommendation, a new locality is to begin in January in the Des Moines area.